Unsure about entity vs. table? See Developers: Understand terminology in Microsoft Dataverse.

 On a multi-threaded and multi-user system like Power Apps, operations and data changes often happen in parallel.
 A problem arises when two or more update or delete operations on the same piece of data happen at the same time.
 This situation could potentially result in data loss.
-The optimistic concurrency feature provides the ability for your applications to detect whether an entity record has changed on the server in the time between when your application retrieved the record and when it tries to update or delete that record.
+The optimistic concurrency feature provides the ability for your applications to detect whether a table record has changed on the server in the time between when your application retrieved the record and when it tries to update or delete that record.

 true by default.

 Enable optimistic concurrency

 You can enable optimistic concurrency checking behavior when executing an UpdateRequest by setting the ConcurrencyBehavior property of the request to IfRowVersionMatches.
 Similarly, for a DeleteRequest, you would set the ConcurrencyBehavior property.

 When using the organization service context to make data changes, set ConcurrencyBehavior on the OrganizationServiceContext object.
 This value will be passed through to all of the UpdateRequest and DeleteRequest messages used by the OrganizationServiceContext when SaveChanges() is called.

 Optimistic concurrency behavior can only be set through an SDK API call.
 There is presently no setting for it in a form of the Web application.

 For information about using Web API to apply optimistic concurrency, see Apply optimistic concurrency

 For information about using Organization service to apply optimistic concurrency, see Optimistic concurrency behavior